Gynecomastia surgery Zagreb - male breast reduction

 An expert article on gynecomastia published in Lider magazine

-Surgical correction of gynecomastia delivers a discreet but powerful result — a return of the sense
+Surgical correction of gynecomastia delivers a discreet but powerful result — a return of the sense of masculinity, self-confidence and control.

 Results of gynecomastia surgery at Poliklinika Maletić